rwth-irt/SIMPLE-C-docker/README.md

 ## Building docker container
 - Ensure you have access to the internet.
+- If you want to add to add further ROS packages, e.g. the calibration tool, put the ready-to-build package directories into the `files/ros_pkgs/` directory.
+They will be pulled into the docker image and built as well.
 - Run `sudo docker build --tag lidar ./build/` (This will build an image based on the instructions in the Dockerfile)

 ## Host Connection Setup